in 120 hectares between the Ardèche gorges and Uzès

 The parklands, orangery, swimming pool and a building housing a chain pump

 The parklands, created in 1785 for the wedding of the owners’ daughter, almost eclipse the chateau with their boxwood garden, their trellis with its old varieties of climbing roses, their ornamental pools and their immaculately kept lawns, used for summer functions and garden parties in the shade of the arches belonging to the orangery.
 The latter spans an floor surface area of 162 m² which once housed 80 orange trees.
 It is heated in the winter by three wood-burning stoves.
-It currently houses hammocks and sofas facing the 12x6m swimming pool.
+It currently houses hammocks and sofas facing the 12x6m swimming pool, with its salt filtration system.
 The walls and the roof were restored in 2005 when electric wiring was installed.
 There is also an area in the parklands reserved for a collection of old varieties of fruit trees.

 Backing on to the orangery are a well and a building, spanning 76 m² over two levels, which protected the chain pump.
 This building, the carcass of which has been restored, is the starting point of an extremely clever water supply circuit.